Fatima Bhutto: Early life and education

 Bhutto was born on 29 May 1982 to Murtaza Bhutto and his Afghan wife, Fauzia Fasihudin Bhutto, the daughter of Afghanistan's former foreign affairs official in Kabul.
 Her father was in exile during the military regime of general Zia-ul-Haq.
 Her parents divorced when she was three years old and her father took Bhutto with him, moving from country to country and she grew up effectively stateless.
 Her father met Ghinwa Bhutto, a Lebanese ballet teacher in 1989 during his exile in Syria and they married.
 Bhutto considers Ghinwa as her real mother.
-Her half-brother Zulfikar Ali Bhutto Jr. is an artist based in San Francisco.
+Her half-brother Zulfikar Ali Bhutto Jr. is an artist.

 Bhutto is the granddaughter of Zulfiqar Ali Bhutto and Nusrat Bhutto, an Iranian Kurd, niece of Benazir Bhutto and her husband Asif Ali Zardari, and Shahnawaz Bhutto.
 Her father was killed by the police in 1996 in Karachi during the premiership of his sister, Benazir Bhutto.
 Her biological mother Fauzia Fasihudin unsuccessfully tried to gain parental custody of Bhutto.
 She lives with her stepmother in Old Clifton, Karachi.

 Bhutto received her secondary education at the Karachi American School.
-She received a B.A. degree summa cum laude, majoring in Middle Eastern and Asian languages and cultures from Barnard College, an affiliated women's liberal arts college of Columbia University, in New York, United States, in 2004.
+She received a B.A. degree summa cum laude, majoring in Middle Eastern and Asian languages and cultures from Barnard College in New York, United States, in 2004.
 She received her M.A. in South Asian Studies from the SOAS, University of London in 2005, there she wrote her dissertation on the resistance movement in Pakistan.

 Career

 Publications and politics

 In 1998, at the age of 15, Bhutto published her first book named Whispers of The Desert.
 Her second book 8.50 a.m.
 8 October 2005 marks the moment of the 2005 Kashmir earthquake; it records accounts of those affected.

 Bhutto's family memoir Songs of Blood and Sword was published in 2010.
 In the book Bhutto accuses her aunt Benazir and her husband Asif Zardari for killing her father Murtaza.
 The book got mixed to negative reviews from critics for being biased on the history of her family.
 Several family members have accused her of falsifying information.

-In November 2013, her first fictional novel The Shadow Of The Crescent Moon published.
+In November 2013, her first fictional novel The Shadow Of The Crescent Moon was published.
 The book had been long-listed in 2014 for the Baileys Women's Prize for Fiction.
 In 2015 Bhutto's short story titled Democracy, an e-book, under Penguin Books was released.